 "Using these guidelines, we hope getting the right nutrients in your diet will be just a little simpler."

-Today on the Dr. Nancy Lin Show she goes deeper into showing how to incorporate her anti-inflammatory diet into each meal – breaking down each macronutrient, including removing the mystery surrounding macronutrient serving-size.
-Dr. Nancy demonstrates how much of each specific macronutrient we should be eating, and much more.
-She lays it all out, making it simple!
-We’ll also share a great recipe for a delicious high protein shrimp (or chicken) bowl that shows how easy it is to make sure you are getting enough macronutrients in each meal!
-Don’t miss this show!!
+Today on the Dr. Nancy Lin Show she goes deeper into showing how to incorporate her anti-inflammatory diet into each meal – breaking down each macronutrient, and removing the mystery surrounding macronutrient serving-size.
+Dr. Nancy will demonstrate how much of each specific macronutrient we should be eating, and much more.

 - 02:14: Introduction